Find a fast and affordable way to send money to South Africa by comparing the services of money transfer providers.

 - Transfer methods.
-How can you lodge your transfer request: online, in person, on a mobile app and/or over the phone?
+How can you make your transfer request: online, in person, on a mobile app and/or over the phone?

 - Transfer options.
-While some companies simply offer one-off transfers, others offer features such as limit orders and forward contracts allow you to take advantage of favourable market conditions.
+While some companies simply offer one-time transfers, others offer features such as forward contracts, which allow you to take advantage of favorable market conditions.

 - Turnaround time.
 The processing time can be important when you need to send funds urgently, and transfer times can range from minutes to several business days.

 - Minimum amount.
 Some providers impose a minimum transfer limit, which can often be restrictive if you don’t want to send a large amount of cash.

 - Pickup methods.
 From bank account deposit to collection from an agent location and even home delivery of the cash, there are several options available from money transfer providers.

 - Customer service.
 If something goes wrong with a transaction will phone, email and/or live chat support be available?